openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 There are no changes in expectations regarding publicly addressable parts of the cluster.

 ## Proposal
 - Installer allow users to provide a list of subnets that should be used for the cluster.
-Since there is an expectation that networking is being shared, the installer cannot modify the networking setup, but changes required to the shared resources like Tags that do not affect the behavior for other tenants of the network will be made.
-- The installer validates a set of bare minimum assumptions about the networking setup
-- Non-networking infrastructure resources that are specific to the cluster and resources owned by the cluster will be created by the installer.
-So resources like security groups, roles, RHCOS boot images, and ignition storage objects.
+- In order to support provider networks in IPI, the subnets passed to the installer must meet these requirements:
+  - have the capacity and ability for the installer to provision ports on the nodes subnet
+  - have dhcp enabled
+  - the installer must be able to send and recieve https traffic to nodes connected to ports on the nodes subnet
+- In order to support provider networks in UPI, additional documentation will be provided to support this use case
+- For those who do not want the installer to provision their networking resources, we will provide additional UPI documentation.
 - The infrastructure resources owned by the cluster continue to be clearly identifiable and distinct from other resources.
 - Destroying a cluster must make sure that no resources are deleted that didn't belong to the cluster.
 Leaking resources is preferred over any possibility of deleting non-cluster resources.